 By 1967, the band had moved to Atlanta, Georgia and were soon approached by Bill Lowery of The Lowery Music Group, who secured a recording contract with Capitol Records.
 For their first release, guitarist James Cobb and producer Buddy Buie added lyrics to an instrumental called "Spooky", a regional hit for saxophonist Mike Sharpe.
 After the record's release, it was picked up by a radio station in Louisville, Kentucky and began to get air play.
 The song's popularity spread nationally and it climbed to number 3 on Billboard's Hot 100 in early in 1968, although it only reached number 46 in the UK.

 Now in demand for TV and live appearances, the group hired drummer Kim Venable and brought Dennis Yost to the front to sing.
 A follow up song called "Soul Train" failed to match the success of "Spooky", stalling at #90 on the Hot 100, but another tune written by James Cobb and Buddy Buie, "Stormy" shot up the chart to number 5 in 1969, becoming the band's second million seller.
-Later the same year, they scored a number 2 hit and a third gold record with "Traces Of Love", also written by Cobb and Buie.
-Touring with the hottest acts of the day, Dennis Yost and The Classics IV scored two more hits in late 1969, a number 12 hit called "Every Day With You Girl" and "Change Of Heart" which reached number 25.
+Later the same year, they scored a number 2 hit and a third gold record with "Traces", also written by Cobb and Buie.
+Touring with the hottest acts of the day, Dennis Yost And The Classics IV scored two more hits in late 1969, a number 12 hit called "Every Day With You Girl" and "Change Of Heart" which reached number 25.